Water on Mars: Viking program

-By discovering many geological forms that are typically formed from large amounts of water, the two Viking orbiters and the two landers caused a revolution in our knowledge about water on Mars.
+By discovering many geological forms that are typically formed from large amounts of water, the two Viking orbiters and the two landers (1976-1982) caused a revolution in our knowledge about water on Mars.
 Huge outflow channels were found in many areas.
 They showed that floods of water broke through dams, carved deep valleys, eroded grooves into bedrock, and traveled thousands of kilometers.
 Large areas in the southern hemisphere contained branched valley networks, suggesting that rain once fell.
 Many craters look as if the impactor fell into mud.
 When they were formed, ice in the soil may have melted, turned the ground into mud, then the mud flowed across the surface.
 Regions, called "Chaotic Terrain," seemed to have quickly lost great volumes of water that caused large channels to form downstream.
 Estimates for some channel flows run to ten thousand times the flow of the Mississippi River.
 Underground volcanism may have melted frozen ice; the water then flowed away and the ground collapsed to leave chaotic terrain.
 Also, general chemical analysis by the two Viking landers suggested the surface has been either exposed to or submerged in water in the past.

 Mars Global Surveyor

+In 1998, data from the Mars Orbiter Laser Altimeter of the Mars Global Surveyor orbiter showed that the topography of the northern polar ice cap was consistent with a composition of primarily water ice.

-The Mars Global Surveyor's Thermal Emission Spectrometer (TES) is an instrument able to determine the mineral composition on the surface of Mars.
+The Mars Global Surveyor's (1996-2006) Thermal Emission Spectrometer (TES) was an instrument able to determine the mineral composition on the surface of Mars.
 Mineral composition gives information on the presence or absence of water in ancient times.
 TES identified a large (30000 km²) area in the Nili Fossae formation that contains the mineral olivine.
 It is thought that the ancient asteroid impact that created the Isidis basin resulted in faults that exposed the olivine.
 The discovery of olivine is strong evidence that parts of Mars have been extremely dry for a long time.
 Olivine was also discovered in many other small outcrops within 60 degrees north and south of the equator.
-The probe has imaged several channels that suggest past sustained liquid flows, two of them are found in Nanedi Valles and in Nirgal Vallis.
+The probe imaged several channels that suggest past sustained liquid flows, two of them are found in Nanedi Valles and in Nirgal Vallis.